wangwei2009/DOA/README.md

 # GCC-PHAT
-Estimate the direction of arrival of a signal using the SRP-PHAT and GG-PHAT algorithm.
+Estimate the direction of arrival  using the SRP-PHAT and GG-PHAT algorithm.